This is just how it begins...

 - No Plot?
 No Problem!: There's no explanation for anything.
 The manga doesn't seem to make sense out of anything either.

-- Older Than They Look: Upon first seeing her SFC sprite, one would probably assume Umihara is still in her single digits.
+- Older than They Look: Upon first seeing her SFC sprite, one would probably assume Umihara is still in her single digits.
 Her Shun sprite makes her look a little older, though not by much.
-She's actually nineteen.
+She's actually nineteen - in Sayonara, she's become 20, and looks more her age.

-- One Hitpoint Wonder: Most enemies kill Kawase at the slightest touch.
+- One Hitpoint Wonder: Most enemies kill Umihara at the slightest touch.
 Good thing there's...

 - Platform Game

-- Respawning Enemies: Everything except for the Octopuses and bosses.
+- Respawning Enemies: Nearly everything, except for the octopuses and bosses.
+Sayonara mostly lets enemies stay dead.

 - Sprite/Polygon Mix: Shun has the stages built out of polygons while everything else are sprites.